 Travel Insurance is a must also.
 Hopefully you’ll never need it, but there’s nothing worse than being uninsured if you have problems when you are a long way from home.

 There are many more ways to travel Australia than simply staying in hotels.
 There are holiday rentals that offer fabulous properties in awesome locations for reasonable rates.
-Bed and breakfast establishments range from very five star to more basic styles and so offer a myriad of choices.
-You can stay on a working property in the outback, learn about aboriginal culture, participate in any number of (soft) adventure trips, enjoy the magnificent natural wonders or snorkel the Great Barrier Reef?
+Bed and breakfast establishments range from very five star to more basic styles and so offer myriad choices.
+You can stay on a working property or revel in luxurious glamping like the Huts at Kimo Estate in the countryside, learn about aboriginal culture, participate in any number of (soft) adventure trips, enjoy the magnificent natural wonders or snorkel the Great Barrier Reef?
 Australia has a wonderful choice of Micro- Cruises… Small ships… Big trips!
 Whatever is your fancy we are here to assist you to plan your ideal trip.

 The awesome diversity and beauty of Australia.
 When you see it you will agree – there’s nothing like Australia.
 While the advertising is fabulous, there’s nothing like being here, so come on – make a booking and see Australia for yourself.

 There is also much more to Australia than just seeing it – you need to experience it.
 Check out our “things to do” pages for great activity ideas from learning to surf and stand up paddle or taking a cooking class at the famous Sydney Seafood markets.